We are well acquainted with doing annoying things for our kids.

 Who needs life insurance?
 When is life insurance necessary?
 Well, that depends on a number of factors.

-Don’t have kids yet?
-If you’re planning on babies in the future, it might be worth considering getting life insurance now, since it tends to be cheaper the younger and healthier you are.
+If you’re childfree for now but planning on babies in the future, it might be worth considering getting life insurance before starting a family, since it generally tends to be cheaper the younger and healthier you are.

 If there's a significant income gap between you and your partner, or if one of you is a stay-at-home parent without an income stream, then life insurance may be worth considering.